Staff Product Designer

 Defines the journey

-Configures the steps from "interested" to "enrolled" for their funnel: visit, apply, accept DA offer, deposit.
+Configures the steps from "interested" to "enrolled": visit, apply, accept DA offer, deposit.
 Done once per cycle.

 Niche